rainlanguage/rain-sdk/docs/classes/emissionserc20.md

 ### approve

-Sets `amount` as the allowance of `spender` over the caller's tokens.
+Approve spend limit `amount` as the allowance for a `spender` over this tokens.

 <b>Signature:</b>